XenitAB/azcagit/README.md

 > What git providers are supported?

-Most likely those supported by libgit2 / git2go, but with that said has only Azure DevOps (Azure Repositories) and GitHub been tested.
+Most likely those supported by go-git, but with that said has only Azure DevOps (Azure Repositories) and GitHub been tested.
 If you need it with on-prem/enterprise variants of them or another git provider doesn't work as expected, create an issue or PR.

 > Are private git repositories supported?